electrode-io/electrode/docs/chapter1/further-develop-component/build-and-demo.md

 ### Build and Demo the component

-Now run it and explore the live demo!
+Now you can explore the live demo!

     $ cd demo-app
     $ clap dev

-Open `http://localhost:3000` in your browser to see your live demo.
+Open `http://localhost:3000` in your browser to view the live demo.
 You will first see a Guest List header with a checkbox listing all of our resources, now referred to as Friends:

 ![](http://www.electrode.io/img/component-party-false.png)